dasc-lab/dasc-lab-jumpstart/content/docs/knowledge/simulations.md

 where the control inputs are force $f$ (a scalar) and the torque $M$ (a three-vector).
 Naturally, in a quadrotor one must control the angular speed of the four motors, and in (Eq.
 1) Lee shows the conversion that is commonly used in practice.

-Question: What approximations did Lee make in deriving these dynamics equations for a quadrotor?
+Question: What approximations did Lee make in deriving these dynamics?

 Now try implementing a controller.
 The basic form is the same:

+{{< expand "julia example" >}}

 ```julia